GoLearnToCode/kiei925-winter15/workbook/setup.md

     \curl -sSL https://get.rvm.io | bash -s stable --rails

 Yes, you need that whole line, including the backslash at the beginning.
+This takes a while, so grab your favorite frosty beverage for this one.

 If everything goes well, you should be able to issue the following command: